nmanhas2/GAS_DETECTOR/README.md

 # GAS_DETECTOR
 Gas Detection project I made while attending NAIT

-This includes the PCB and circuit design I made using KiCad EDA, as well as the software to run the system using C in the Microchip Studio IDE by Microchip Technology.
-Credit to Simon Walker for the I2C and ADC libraries.
+This includes the PCB and circuit design I made using KiCad EDA, I don't believe I can upload the software at the moment.

 Here's how it works: